john-corcoran/internetarchive-downloader/README.md

 Python 3.7 or later is required, with the Internet Archive Python Library installed ([Internet Archive Python Library installation instructions](https://archive.org/services/docs/api/internetarchive/installation.html)).

-This script has been tested with macOS 11.3, Ubuntu 20.04, and Windows 10 20H2.
+This script has been tested with macOS 11.3 (using Python >= 3.7 installed using [Homebrew](https://brew.sh/)), Ubuntu 20.04, and Windows 10 20H2.

 ### Finding the Internet Archive item identifier(s)